pjha2908-ad/kernel_prog/README.md

   <tr>
     <td>IDR</td>
     <td>Integer ID Management</td>
-    <td>The <b>IDR (Integer ID Management)</b> is a library used to map small integer identifiers<br>
+    <td>The <b>IDR (Integer ID Management)</b> is a library used to map small integer<br>
-      (IDs)to pointer-based data structures.
-It solves the problem of efficiently allocating, managing,<br>
+      identifiers (IDs)to pointer-based data structures.
+It solves the problem of <br>
-      and looking up unique IDs—such as file descriptors, process IDs (PIDs),or device instance <br>
+      efficiently allocating, managing, and looking up unique IDs—such as file <br>
-      numbers—without the high memory overhead of a large array or the slow lookup times of a linked list.
+      descriptors, process IDs (PIDs),or device instance  numbers—without the high <br>
+      memory overhead of a large array or the slow lookup times of a linked list.
     </td>
   </tr>

   <tr>
     <td>initramfs</td>
     <td>Initial RAM filesystem</td>
-    <td>initramfs (Initial RAM Filesystem) is a tiny, temporary root filesystem that loads into your<br>
+    <td>initramfs (Initial RAM Filesystem) is a tiny, temporary root filesystem that<br>
-      RAM right after GRUB but before your actual Ubuntu system starts.<br>
+      loads into your RAM right after GRUB but before your actual Ubuntu system starts.<br>
       Think of it as the "bridge" that helps the kernel find and mount your real hard drive.<br>
       <b>Why you need it (especially with your setup)</b><br>
       <ul>
         <li><b>NVMe: </b>The kernel needs a driver to talk to your NVMe SSD.</li>
         <li><b>LVM: </b>Your root partition (/) is hidden inside a Logical Volume.</li>
-        <li><b>Kernel's Problem: </b>The kernel alone doesn't know how to "unlock" an LVM volume or<br>
+        <li><b>Kernel's Problem: </b>The kernel alone doesn't know how to "unlock" an<br>
-          talk to every possible SSD brand.
+          LVM volume or talk to every possible SSD brand.
-        <li><b>The Solution: </b>GRUB loads the initramfs file (found in /boot/initrd.img-...).<br>
+        <li><b>The Solution: </b>GRUB loads the initramfs file (found in <br>
-          This file contains the basic drivers (modules) and scripts needed to activate your LVM<br>
+          /boot/initrd.img-...).
+This file contains the basic drivers (modules) and scripts<br>
-          and mount the real / filesystem.</li>
+          needed to activate your LVM and mount the real / filesystem.</li>
       </ul>
     </td>
   </tr>